EgoPo Classic Theater

 EgoPo Classic Theater is a Philadelphia-based nonprofit repertory theater specializing in performing "Classic Theater on the Edge," often producing works of a collaborative nature that incorporates original music, dance, and masks.
 It was founded in 1991 in San Francisco by Lane Savadove who remains the company's Artistic Director.
 EgoPo has staged over two dozen productions and hundreds of performances in Philadelphia, New York, New Orleans, Chicago, Washington D.C., and internationally, in Indonesia and Croatia.
+The name "EgoPo" derives from the French words Ego (the decision-making part of our mind) and Peau (pronounced "Po", the skin), based on EgoPo's commitment to kinesthetic awareness and physical presence in performance).
 A volunteer Board of Directors governs EgoPo.
-EgoPo is headquartered at 1219 Vine Street, Philadelphia, PA 19107.
+EgoPo is headquartered at 318 Dickinson St. Philadelphia, PA 19107.